Miami vs. Virginia Tech NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Miami and its opponents have gone over the current 55.5-point total in eight of 10 games this season.
+- Miami has combined with its opponents to score more than 56 points in eight of 10 games this season.

-- Virginia Tech has combined with its opponents to score more than 55.5 points in three of 10 games this season.
+- In 30% of Virginia Tech's games this season (3/10), the teams combined to score more than Saturday's over/under of 56.

-- The combined points per game average of the two teams, 56.7, is 1.2 points above Saturday's over/under.
+- Saturday's total is 0.7 points lower than the two team's combined 56.7 points per game average.

-- This contest's total is 3.7 points more than the 51.8 these two squads combine to surrender per game this season.
+- This contest's over/under is 4.2 points greater than the 51.8 these two squads combine to allow per game this season.

-- The average total in Hurricanes games this season is 59.6, 4.1 points more than Saturday's total of 55.5.
+- The average total in Hurricanes games this season is 59.6, 3.6 points more than Saturday's over/under of 56.

-- The 52.6 PPG average total in Hokies games this season is 2.9 points fewer than this game's over/under.
+- The 56 total in this game is 3.4 points above the 52.6 average total in Hokies games this season.

 Miami Stats and Trends

-- The Hurricanes have been favored by 7 points or more four times this season and covered the spread in one of them.
+- Miami has played 10 games, with four wins against the spread.

-- Miami has hit the over in 40% of its opportunities this year (four times over 10 games with a set point total).
+- The Hurricanes have been favored by 7.5 points or more three times this season and covered the spread in one of them.

-- Miami is 4-4 against the spread and 5-3 overall this season when the team scores more than 21.3 points.
+- Miami's games this year have gone over the total in four out of 10 opportunities (40%).

-- When Miami totals more than 372.6 yards, the team is 4-3 against the spread and 5-2 overall.
+- When Miami scores more than 21.3 points, it is 4-4 against the spread and 5-3 overall.

-- The Hurricanes have turned the ball over five more times (17 total) than the Hokies have forced a turnover (12) this season.
+- Miami is 4-3 against the spread and 5-2 overall when the team amasses over 372.6 yards.

 - Find the latest spread and moneyline odds for Miami at SISportsbook.